inclusive-design/git-ops-api/daff/README.md

 **Goal:** Rename columns in the remote file that are also in local file.
 Name these columns according to the names given to them in the local file using `calcColumnSimilarity.js`.

 **Result:** Columns in the remote file are renamed according to local file column names.
-Outputs a metadata file containing information on the column name mapping between the local and remote files.
+A metadata file containing information on the column name mapping between the local and remote files is outputed.

 **Relevant Issues:** N/A